reisir/tools/pages/04.vegas-pro/masking/default.md

 !!
 Vegas Pro does not allow you to merge or group different masks together.
 Make sure that you didn't accidentally start a new mask before finishing the one you initiated.

+### About the settings
 [row]

+On the left of the Video Event FX window, you'll see the different settings that you can apply to your mask.
+- **Apply to FX** : when activated, this option will make it so your mask only apply to the FX you have on your event.
+- **Mode** : it changes the nature of your mask. **Positive** will make it so only the interior of your mask is visible, **negative** will make it so the interior of your mask disapear. **Disabled** will deactive your mask.
+- **Opacity** : controls

 When you're done masking, you may want to use feathering to make your mask look better.
 Feathering will smoothen the edges of your mask, making it look less sharp and less pixelated and will also help you removing any details you don't want to appear.